 The most recent posts always prioritize older ones and have a better chance of being on the newsfeed.
 Try to post at the times when most of your audiences are online.

 Your posts are more likely to jump up the people’s feeds if they like your posts and comment on them, and vice versa.

-Searching people’s profiles regularly can signal that there is an interest in that account, and Instagram will boost up their posts to the newsfeed.
+Searching people’s profiles regularly can signal an interest in that account, and Instagram will boost their posts to the newsfeed.

 Spending more time on a user’s post makes Instagram assume you want to see more of them and places that user’s posts higher in the feed.